 First ask yourself: What value is your product or brand offering?
 When you’re thinking about value in food branding, the factors you should consider include:

-Contrast a value-driven brand with a values (plural)-driven brand.
+Contrast a value-driven brand with a value (plural)-driven brand.
 A values-driven brand is a brand that focuses on the mission and the story behind the product.
 Both value-driven and values-driven products can offer compelling reasons for why their brands are best.
 Figure out where your brand and product falls on the value vs. values spectrum and use that as part of your branding story.

 Another component of positioning is your choice of channel.
 This basically boils down to which stores you’re targeting to sell your food products.
 Key planning points include where and how your product will be featured in these different markets.
 Think about where your target customers are most likely to shop!